TLWebdesign/PHP-Version-List-Extended/README.md

 # PHP version list plugin for DA
-This is a plugin written for DirectAdmin to list all the used PHP versions by the users.
+This is a plugin written for DirectAdmin to list all the used PHP versions by the users.\
+The interface is using Bootstrap.

 ## Requirements
 * DirectAdmin 1.57 and up